Progestogen-only pill (mini pill)

 The older types of POP contain different types of progestogen and these are probably slightly less effective.
 Only two older POP brands are still available in the UK - these are Norgeston containing levonorgestrel, and Noriday containing norethisterone.

-All POPs affect mucus at the neck of the womb (cervix), making it thicker and more difficult for sperm to pass through and they also cause changes to the lining of the womb making it thinner and less easy for an egg to be implanted.
-The main action of desogestrel containing POPs is to stop ovulation (an egg being released from the ovaries).
+All POP affect mucus at the neck of the womb (cervix), making it thicker and more difficult for sperm to pass through and they also cause changes to the lining of the womb making it thinner and less easy for an egg to be implanted.
+The main action of desogestrel or drospirenone containing POPs is to stop ovulation (an egg being released from the ovaries).

 Desogestrel POPs are slightly easier to take than the traditional POPs.
 Because they stop ovulation, and do not only rely on mucus and womb changes, you have 12 hours in which to remember to take your pill.
-This is in contrast to a 3 hour window with the traditional pills.
+This is in contrast to a 3 hour window with the traditional pills (Noriday and Norgeston).
+Slynd has the added benefit of having a 24 hour window.

 Take your tablet at the same time every day.
 Swallow the tablet whole, with water.
-You have no pill free days with the POP and you start the next packet the day after finishing a packet.
+You have no pill free days and start the next packet the day after finishing a packet.

 Starting the POP